toastedsalad/nvim/README.md

 3. Additional extensions for the omnisharp functionality are here.
 I've noticed that I couldn't check all references.
 Maybe this fixes it somehow.

 https://github.com/Hoffs/omnisharp-extended-lsp.nvim
+This thing is written by an absolute chad Lithuanian dude.
+Respekt.
+Teting it out now.

 ## Split Screen
 Split screen is supported by default with :vsplit.